Cut onboarding time

 Be Honest With Yourself About Your Current Job

-Leaving an established career to start a new one is not something to take lightly, which is why it is important, to be honest about how satisfied you are with your current position and the reasons for any dissatisfaction.
-Keep track of how you react to your job, the people you work with, the industry you're in and your daily tasks and workflows.
-After you have kept a journal for a while, you can start to search for patterns.
-What do you enjoy and dislike about your current job?
-Are your grievances with the content of your work, the culture of your organization, or the people you work with?
+Leaving an established career to start a new one is not a decision to take lightly, which is why it's important to be honest about your job satisfaction and the reasons for any dissatisfaction.
+Keep track of how you react to your job, the people you work with, the industry you're in, and your daily tasks and workflows.
+After keeping a journal for a while, you can start to search for patterns.
+What do you enjoy and dislike about your current work environment?
+Are your grievances with the content of your work, the organizational values of your company, or the people you work with?
+Is your workplace potentially toxic, affecting your mental health and overall well-being?

 While you're at it, there are some things you can do at your current work to help you get ready to move on when the time comes.
 For one, start tailoring your resume to your industry of choice.
 There are plenty of templates online to use for almost any niche or industry, as well as advice on how to go about adapting your previous work and educational experience for the job requirements you will be asked to satisfy in your new professional home.

 Be Honest About Your Skills and Interests